The Role of Nurses in Disaster Response

 Triage & Initial Care

 When the demand for medical services is overwhelming the immediate available capacity, one of the most important tasks is performing triage.
-Triage is the process of sorting patients into different priority levels, to do the most good for the most people with a limited amount of resources.
+Triage is the process of sorting patients into different priority levels.
+The goal is to do the most good for the most people with a limited amount of resources.

 In a disaster situation, patients with immediately life-threatening conditions need to be given priority over others with unpleasant (but not dire) injuries like broken bones.
 On the other hand, spending time and resources on a patient who is unlikely to survive can cause multiple other patients to die or develop lifelong disabilities.